User Manual

 - Sizing the bracelet

 We have intentionally made it easy to size our bracelet.
 We use large flathead screws and a small screwdriver is included with your watch.
 Importantly, we don’t glue our screws like 99% of watch brands do.
-That only results in frustrated resizing session, badly scratched bracelets, and twisted screwdrivers.
+That only results in frustrated resizing sessions, badly scratched bracelets, and twisted screwdrivers.

 First, make sure that the toolless micro-adjust in the clasp is set to its middle position.
 Lifting the bracelet segment that is connected to the twelve o’clock side of your watch up from the clasp (so it points at a straight angle into the clasp, rather than coming out of it in parallel) and pulling out uncouples it.
 You can now slide bracelet within the clasp for about a link-and-a-half of adjustment.
 Set it in the middle.